Distribution-free inference with hierarchical data: Introduction

 In this setting, we aim to provide a prediction interval\footnote{In general, predictive inference can provide a \emph{prediction set} that may or may not be an interval---and indeed, if the response $Y$ is not real-valued, it may not be meaningful to ask for an interval of values.
-However, we continue to refer to the ``prediction interval'' for simplicity.} for a data point that is sampled from a \emph{new} group, for a test point $Z_{\test} = (X_{\test},Y_{\test})$ sampled as
+However, we continue to refer to the ``prediction interval'' for simplicity.} for the unobserved test outcome $Y_\test$ given a new feature input $X_\test$ from a new group, where the test point $Z_{\test} = (X_{\test},Y_{\test})$ is sampled as

-drawn independently of the training data---that is, based on the test features $X_{\test}$, we need to construct a prediction interval for $Y_{\test}$.